ogozman/amos3-gadget/README.md

+# The nature of this Inspector Gadget Fork
+This repository is a clone of inspector gadget repository from kinvolk.
+It has been created in order to add tracee[https://github.com/ogozman/tracee] as another gadget available to the users.
+The guide for tracee specifically is available in guides section of this readme file along with other guides on how to use various gadgets.
+The way to use tracee does not deviate from the ways the other gadgets are used.

 # Inspektor Gadget

 Inspektor Gadget is a collection of tools (or gadgets) to debug and inspect Kubernetes applications.
 While it was originally designed for [Lokomotive](https://kinvolk.io/lokomotive-kubernetes/), Kinvolk's open-source Kubernetes distribution, it works just as well on other Kubernetes distributions.